confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 ### Test Structure

 YATT will accept as a parameter a directory containing testing files, and will run all the tests in the directory in a single JVM.
+Alternatively, it can accept a single test file to run just a limited subset of tests as well as which tests to run within the file based on regex.

 Each test file can contain one or more tests, separated by the `--@test` directive.
 This will improve on a pain point of the existing ksql-test-runner, which requires three files for a single